letoram/arcan/doc/lua-tui.md

 The decision to opt for an extension rather than some MIME-like notion of type is simply the stance that it is always dangerous to believe or assume that a a metadata type tag authenticates its data, integrity and origin.
-Parsers should always assume broken data first, and respond aggressively - in constrast to the often adopted doctrine of 'Postel's Principle'.
+Parsers should always assume broken data first, and respond aggressively - in contrast to the often adopted doctrine of 'Postel's Principle'.

 vpaste and apaste are special as they also need to be bundled with functions